IseeJ/CosmosPersona/README.md

 Follow me on instagram: @izonfalzo

 Please contact me at izeewj@gmail.com before you clone/fork/modify the code.
-THank you so much!
+Thank you so much!

 Old link: https://iseej.github.io/CosmosPersona/